greenlion/simplesparsebitmap/README.md

 zero values, a hole will be punched for the block if the operating system has that capability.

-The primary purpose it to mark rows deleted for the Warp storage engine, a fork of Infobright Community Edition which supports DML, unlike the upstream version.
-The sparse bitmap fits this purpose well, because if most rows are deleted, the file takes up little space because sparese disk uses very little real space.
-If most of the rows in a table are deleted, then the

 ## On disk format
 The sparse bitmap consists of a sparse file on disk, and a log file.